Mark Edwards (British writer)

-Mark Edwards (born 1970) is an English London-based, best-selling fiction writer.
+Mark Edwards (born 1970) is an English novelist based in London.
 His books have sold over four million copies and been translated into 12 languages.
-Edwards has written over a dozen thrillers since his 2013 solo debut, The Magpies, and his 2022 novel No Place to Run made it into the top ten Kindle chart.
+Edwards writes primarily thrillers.
+His 2013 solo debut, The Magpies, and his 2022 novel, No Place to Run, were top ten Kindle bestsellers.
 He has co-authored six books with Louise Voss.

-Early years
+Early life

 Edwards was born in Kent, England, on 4 November 1970.
 He grew up in Hastings, East Sussex, where he attended Rye College.
 He graduated from Staffordshire University in 1993, with a degree in sociology.
-While pursuing a career as a writer, Edwards worked for the civil service and did customer service for a rail franchise, and eventually a London-based book publisher.
+While pursuing a career as a writer, Edwards worked for the civil service and did customer service for a rail franchise and eventually a London-based book publisher.
 He also had a stint as an English teacher in Tokyo, Japan, while pursuing his first publishing deal.

 Career

-In 1999, Edwards appeared in the BBC documentary Close Up: First Writes, which followed three writers, including Jake Arnott, at the start of their writing careers.
-In 2011, he self-published two novels co-authored with Louise Voss, Killing Cupid and Catch Your Death.
+In 1999, Edwards appeared in the BBC documentary Close Up: First Writes, which followed three writers at the start of their careers.

+In 2011, he self-published two novels co-authored with Louise Voss, Killing Cupid and Catch Your Death, through Kindle Direct Publishing.
 This led to a four-book deal with HarperCollins.
-In 2013, Edwards published his debut solo novel, The Magpies, which reached number one and led to a deal with Thomas & Mercer, part of Amazon Publishing.
-His 2019 novel Here to Stay received positive reviews, including one from critic Natasha Cooper, who said, "Mark Edwards has sold millions of copies of his domestic suspense novels.
+In 2013, Edwards published his debut solo novel, The Magpies, which was a number-one bestseller and led to a deal with Thomas & Mercer.

+His 2019 novel Here to Stay received positive reviews, including one from critic Natasha Cooper, who wrote: "Mark Edwards has sold millions of copies of his domestic suspense novels.
 On the evidence of Here to Stay, his latest, it is not hard to see why."

-Self publishing

-When Amazon launched its ebook reader, the Kindle, in Britain in 2010, Edwards joined an emerging group of writers who had success self-publishing their work.
-Edwards and Voss released their first novel, Killing Cupid, on Kindle Direct Publishing, which eventually climbed to the top 100 on the Kindle charts.
-That same year, the pair published Catch your Death.
-This earned them TV appearances and a four-book deal with HarperCollins.
-During an interview with The Guardian in 2013, Edwards said self-publishing on Amazon can be advantageous for emerging writers who don't yet have publishers but are ready to seek out a wider audience.
-In 2024, Penguin Michael Joseph (PMJ) bought Edwards' thriller The Wasp Trap, the author's first solo traditional publishing deal.
+In 2024, Penguin Michael Joseph bought Edwards' thriller The Wasp Trap, the author's first solo traditional publishing deal.

 Influences

-Edwards has said he is a fan of American authors such as Stephen King, who have shaped the kind of stories he likes to tell: "Extraordinary, often scary, things happening to ordinary people."
+Edwards has said he is a fan of the American horror writer Stephen King, who has shaped the kind of stories he likes to tell, where "extraordinary, often scary, things [happen] to ordinary people".
 The works of both Harlan Coben and Linwood Barclay influenced Edwards when he wrote No Place to Run.
+He has also cited Michael Connelly as an inspiration.